Read or Watch CRNM's Public Apology to First Nations, Inuit and Métis.

 When such opportunities arise, the CCP Team works collaboratively with the nurse to support self-reflection and professional development.
 The College remains committed to nurturing continuous learning at every stage of a nurse’s career, reinforcing a culture of excellence and lifelong improvement.

-What’s Required
+What’s Required in 2026

 All nurses are required to complete the following components of the Continuing Competency Program (CCP) annually: